Opinion | Lindsey Graham’s toadyism on Fox News shows where the GOP is heading

 Graham’s absurd toadying

-Graham’s appearance on Fox previews how this will unfold.
+Graham’s appearance on Fox shows how this will unfold.
 He leaned heavily on the notion that because some rioters planned Jan.
-6th in advance, Trump couldn’t have incited it with his harangue that day.
+6 in advance, Trump couldn’t have incited it with his harangue that day.

 “The FBI and the Capitol Hill police actually now understand this was preplanned,” Graham said.
-“So the whole storyline that Donald Trump caused this by his speech has fallen apart due to good law enforcement activity.”
+“So the whole story line that Donald Trump caused this by his speech has fallen apart due to good law enforcement activity.”

-Graham added that he wants to know if House Speaker Nancy Pelosi was aware that groups had planned violence before the House impeached Trump.
+Graham added that he wonders whether House Speaker Nancy Pelosi (D-Calif.) was aware that groups had planned violence before the House impeached Trump.

 “Here’s what I want to know,” Graham continued.
 “What did Nancy Pelosi know and when did she know it?”